18F/18f.gsa.gov/_posts/2015-02-24-how-to-use-github-and-the-terminal-a-guide.md

 ---
-Title: How to Use Github and the Terminal: A Guide
+title: "How to Use Github and the Terminal: A Guide"
+author:
+- melody
-Author: melody, boone
+- boone
-Layout: Page
+layout: page
+published: false
 ---